 Application Deadline: January 15, 2021

-The application for enrollment for Fall 2021 is now open.
+The application for enrollment for Fall 2021 is now closed.

 Admission is based on an evaluation of previous creative and academic achievements, a clear sense of critical direction, and compatibility with the aims and ideas of the program.
 Successful applicants come from various backgrounds, including practicing artists, those working within the arts, community organizers and those with many years professional experience or more recently out of an undergraduate program.